 Quantify the accomplishment: List specific, numerical outcomes that came directly from your work (“shipped an app three months ahead of schedule,” “increased page views 27%”)

-Brand the accomplishment: Even if you don’t have a specific number to share, you can increase your bullet’s impressiveness by dropping a fancy brand name or title into the story (“partnered with Disney to roll out the new site,” “worked with the CEO to develop a content strategy”)
+Brand the accomplishment: Even if you don’t have a specific number to share, you can increase your bullet point’s impressiveness by dropping a fancy brand name or title into the story (“partnered with Disney to roll out the new site,” “worked with the CEO to develop a content strategy”)

-At the same time startup founders seek result-generating mercenaries, they also want a mercenary with a little personality.
+At the same time startup founders seek result-generating mercenaries who match their lofty job descriptions, they also want to hire job seekers with a little personality.
 If they’re going to be to elbow-to-elbow with you in the startup trenches, just talking about work is going to get old.

-Showcasing your passion—whether for organizing a kickball league or collecting rare tequilas—is critical for making this case: “Hey, you wouldn’t mind spending more time with me than your significant other!”
+Showcasing your passion during your job hunt — whether for organizing a kickball league or collecting rare tequilas — is critical for making this case: “Hey, you wouldn’t mind spending more time with me than your significant other!”
 Make sure that the Additional section on your resume is just as robust and interesting as your Experience section, not a cliched afterthought: “Interested in books, tech, and long walks on the beach.”

 3) Clarity vs. Chaos

 We’ve already discussed how time-starved startup employees are.
-That means when it comes time to review resumes, no startup recruiter is going to spend hours trying to decipher your resume and figure out exactly what “Configured the DJI protocol for the alpha launch” really means.
+That means when it comes time to review resumes and job applications, no potential employers are going to spend hours trying to decipher your resume and figure out exactly what “Configured the DJI protocol for the alpha launch” really means.

-The onus is on you to be crystal clear with your bullets.
+The onus is on you to be crystal clear with your bullet points.
 No jargon from a different industry, no weird acronyms specific to your former employer, and pretty much nothing that your mother wouldn’t understand.
-If the startup recruiter doesn’t get it in 10 seconds, she’s already gone.
+If the startup recruiter doesn’t get it in ten seconds, she’s already gone.

 As much as startup recruiters look for clarity and easy-to-follow logic, they also need someone who can deviate from the plan, should the circumstances call for it.
-That means including bullets about times that you’ve made sense of ambiguous data, worn different hats to help your team out, or even led major changes yourself—because all those stories speak to your ability to thrive under entropy.
+That means including bullets about times that you’ve made sense of ambiguous data, worn different hats to help your team out, or even led major changes yourself — because all those stories speak to your ability to thrive under full-time entropy.